SelfPossessed/FlashPunk/README.markdown

 * Parameter 2: Integer
 * Parameter 3: Integer
 * Parameter 4+: Integers
 * Client packages up a "C" (command) message.
-Parameter 1 is the frame of the command.
+Parameter 1 is the number of frames between the last command sent by this player and this command.
 Parameter 2 is the X position of the mouse.
 Parameter 3 is the Y position of the mouse.
 Parameters 4 and on each represent a custom command.

 ### Server to Client